×

 Are common prescription medications available in India?

 "Yes, common prescription medications are available in India.
 Many of the same medications that are available in other countries are also available in India, although the exact brands and formulations may vary.
 In addition, some medications that are not available in other countries may be available in India.
-Generally, prescription medications in India are available through pharmacies, although some may also be available through online retailers," commented one expat who moved to India.
+Generally, prescription medications in India are available through pharmacies, although some may also be available through online retailers," remarked one expat living in India.

 Do you have anything more to add about local medical facilities in India?